Biden hosts climate meeting amid high gas price pressure - KTVZ

 Among the priorities are slashing methane leaks and getting more zero-emission vehicles on the roads.

+Biden sounded the alarm on extreme weather events in an Oval Office interview on Thursday with The Associated Press.

+“We have more hurricanes and tornadoes and flooding,” he said.
+“People saw what — I took my kids years ago to Yellowstone Park.
+They call me, ‘Daddy did you see what happened at Yellowstone, right?’
+Well, it’s unthinkable.
+These are 1,000-year kinds of events.”

-But the Russian invasion of Ukraine has scrambled Biden’s climate goals by driving up the cost of gasoline.
-Facing political pressure to get prices under control in a midterm election year, the Democratic president has urged U.S. oil refiners to produce more fuel.
+But the Russian invasion of Ukraine has scrambled Biden’s climate goals by driving up the cost of gas.
+Facing political pressure to get prices under control in a midterm election year, the Democratic president has urged U.S. oil refiners to produce more fuel even as companies say they lack the long-term incentives to do so because the administration is accelerating the move to clean energy.

+“Well, I say in the short term, do the right thing,” Biden said Thursday, stressing his view that energy companies should increase production instead of trying to maximize their profits.